cuspaceflight/strix/README.md

 (in addition to the central hole).

-The module, including any batteries and mounting hardware, should have as little mass as possible.
-It must weigh no more than 500g.
+The module, including any batteries and mounting hardware, should have as little mass as possible - it must weigh no more than 500g.

 [spec]: https://docs.google.com/document/d/1wuNd2ukuNRVKfNca_YTkUf5Qp6ZxcXcQoBAJ7XX6a5Y
 [p_sensor]: https://br.omega.com/omegaFiles/pressure/pdf/PXM309.pdf